 Keep a "Hot Box" for Emergency Situations

 Janet opens the "hot box" on her forklift.
 All seasoned fork lifters in this company have assembled a cooler that sits on the motor housing to keep things warm from the engine heat.
 Inside the hot box is a carafe of coffee, 2 energy bars, an apple, 2 sandwiches, a portable air horn, and 3 hot packs for her gloves.
 She tries to remember a training session she had many years ago about the hazards of working in a cold storage facility.
 It was so long ago, but a few things stuck.
-She opens an energy bar, dips it in the coffee, and puts the entire bar in her mouth, and remembers, KEEP YOUR FACE and HANDS protected.
+She opens an energy bar, dips it in the coffee, and puts the entire bar in her mouth, and remembers, KEEP YOUR FACE and HANDS protected with cold weather work gear.
 So she has a very warm mouthful and covers her face with her blast freezer facemask (ski mask style, made from polar fleece).